 Low Mortgage Rates and Lenders Easing Financing Standards Will Help Housing in 2015

-mortgage rates in 60 years hasn't helped re-vigor the housing market from the worst bust since the Great Depression.
+The lowest mortgage rates in 60 years hasn't helped re-vigor the housing market from the worst bust since the Great Depression.
 Since the housing bust, the Federal Reserve's economic polices were designed to force mortgage rates down to record lows.
 The Fed has been successful at driving rates down, but one factor has kept a lid on a full housing recovery, lending standards.

 Prior to the housing bust, anyone and everyone was able to get a mortgage.
 The most outrageous loans given to people were "no doc" loans, one was able to get a mortgage without providing proof of your income.
 Thankfully those days are gone but now the pendulum has swung the other direction and only people with the best credit scores are able to get a loan.
 That is until recently.

 According to Ellie Mae Research, in July 2014, 67 percent of all mortgages applied for closed, meaning the loan was approved and given to the buyer.
 That is a large increase from January 2014, when the rate of mortgages that closed were at just 53 percent.

 Lenders relaxing lending standards will help the housing market and help one group in particular, first time home buyers.
 Late last month federal regulars dropped a requirement that borrowers make a 20% down payment in order to get a "high-quality" mortgage.
 Regulators voted to relax the standard after hearing warnings that such a requirement hinders the ability of millions of Americans to get a mortgage.